the-low-res-artist/rpgforge.docs/src/performance_tests.md

-# PFunctional tests
+# Performance tests

-This section covers the **Performance tests** results of RPG Power Forge.
+This section covers the **Performance tests** results of **RPG Power Forge**.

+These tests run several times to get an average result (in ms).
+With a given threshold, we can determine if a UI is fast enough ⚡ or too slow 🐌.

 *In development, the following numbers are not real*